Annual Report Featured Programs

 As one of the largest and most comprehensive pediatric hospitals and research institutes in the United States, we are home to the Department of Pediatrics of The Ohio State University College of Medicine as our faculty trains the next generation of pediatricians, pediatric specialists and scientists.

-We invite you to experience how we are pioneering the future of child health at Nationwide Children’s Hospital, highlighted in our 2011 - 2012 Academic Annual Report.
+We invite you to experience how we are delivering best outcomes for patients and families, highlighted in our 2012-2013 Academic Annual Report.

 A Message from Steve Allen, MD, Chief Executive Officer, Nationwide Children’s Hospital

-Thank you for taking the time to learn more about how Nationwide Children’s Hospital is expanding beyond the traditional notions of a pediatric healthcare system.
-When it comes to children and their healthcare, everything matters to us.
+Thank you for taking time to learn more about how Nationwide Children’s Hospital is delivering best outcomes for patients and families, and expanding beyond the traditional concepts of a pediatric healthcare system.